jonase/learndatalogtoday/resources/chapters/chapter-4.md

      [?p :person/name]
      [?p ?attr]]

-The above gives us a list of entity ids referring to the attributes.
-To get the actual keywords we need to look it up using the `:db/ident` attribute:
+The above query returns a set of entity ids referring to the attributes we are interested in.
+To get the actual keywords we need to look them up using the `:db/ident` attribute:

     [:find ?attr
      :where